FlorianLa/BrailleBuddy/README.md

 ### Improvements
 We describe various possible improvements for BrailleBuddy in our paper.
 The most relevant possibilities are:
-* Add a headphone connector and an interface to cotrol the volume.
+* Add a headphone connector and an interface to control the volume.
 * Instead of reading the word, BrailleBuddy could also make corresponding sounds, e.g., a car or animal sounds.
-* Consider differently shaped cards to support users that find corectly rotating and playing the cards challenging.
+* Consider differently shaped cards to support users that find correctly rotating and placing the cards challenging.
 * Use separate storage areas for the letter cards or reduce the selection of cards presented to support children just starting to learn Braille.
 * The audio feedback can be improved by reacting to a button being pressed consecutively multiple times, long times in between cards placed, and multiple incorrectly placed cards.
 BrailleBuddy could give more diverse responses, e.g., "You placed the correct letter but in the wrong spot." or give hints towards the games solution.